RachWalm/dyslexia/README.md

 ## Bugs

+### Development bugs

-Initially boxes that contained the text in the main part of the pages index and hints and tips were positioned with relation to each other using
+Initially boxes that contained the text in the main part of the pages index and hints and tips were positioned with relation to each other using the CSS function translate:transform(x,y).
+However, as this was less practical for responsiveness the soultions was to use relative positions instead.

 Due to learning flex as I built the site there was a lot of positioning bugs that were fixed as I figured out how all the functions worked (or didn't do as I expected).
+So I won't detail all the learning process here.

+Hero image didn't extend across the whole page on certain devices.
+Solution - use object-fit:cover to ensure that

 White line appeared under the hero image and before the background of the main text.
 Solution - hero image and area containing hero image were diffent sizes and needed to be synchronised.

-White line at bottom of page
+These are now both 200px.

+    #hero-outer {
+     height:200px;
+     object-fit: cover;
+     width:100%;
+    }

+    #hero {
+     height:200px;
+     width:100%;
+     overflow:hidden;
+     object-fit:cover;
+    }

+White line at bottom of page, was fixed by using a margin function at the bottom of the main section so that the footer area covered the white line.

+Boxes in the main part of the page were hidden behind the footer, both text boxes and the submit button on the form.
+The solution to this was also using a margin at the bottom of the main section.

+    .fill-background {
+    min-height:60vh;
+    margin-bottom:4em;

 Form didn't need to be filled (although did request correct types to be filled in) so could submit an empty of part filled form.
-Solution - Mentor reminded me of the 'required' code when I mentioned it to her.
+Solution - Mentor reminded me of the HTML 'required' code in form items that need to be filled when I mentioned it to her that I still needed to do that.

-Boxes in the main part of the page were hidden behind the footer.
-Solution

-translate transform to absolute positioning and flex.
+When my mentor tried the website on her system it was not centering.
+As I had developed it on my screens and using the chrome developer tools that did not use 1920 x 1080 px size in the standard ones set I couldn't see this the first time it was mentioned.
+But once I realised the screen size difference and put that specific size into the chrome developer tools I could understand the problem and used the code she discussed to correct it.

+    body {
+     font-family: Jost, sans-serif;
+     display:flex;
+     align-items:center;
+     width:100%;
+     flex-direction: column;
+    }

+    .column {
+     display:flex;
+     justify-content: space-around;
+     padding: 25px;
+     width:100%;
+     max-width:85rem;
+    }

+This centered the code and put a white area down the sides on larger screens.
+As there is a white banner behind the title and logo so the colour didn't look out of place and it spaced unattractively if the screen was too large and entirely filled it with the current content.
+After trying a few options, it was decided the white columns down the side were acceptable vs the time to do serious redesign.

+It was realised that the color change for the hover function would not work on touch screen.
+Solution - to include text to ask user to touch the box instead of hover so that the functionality still worked.

 ### Unsolved bugs